The Schlieffen Plan to the Christmas Truce: Unpacking 1914's defining events

 The First Battle of Ypres

 The Race to the Sea during 1914 culminated in the First Battle of Ypres.
-This battle was fought between October nineteenth and November twenty-second.
+This battle was fought between October 19th and November 22nd.

 It was a very bloody battle, with both sides taking heavy casualties.
 The Allies were ultimately able to drive back the German advance, but at great cost.